25 Top Things To Do York City and The Best Tourist Attractions For 21/22

 7 places to eat in York

-When visiting York you are going to be looking for a great place to eat.
-And you will be spoilt for choice at the number of places to eat in York.
+There are plenty of best places to eat in York to choose from.
+And, you will be spoilt for choice at the number of places to eat in York.
 I love the food available and York caters for all options, whether you are a vegan or a meat lover, you will certainly find something for your taste in York.

 I have created this list for you of some of the best restaurants in York to visit;